oracle/truffleruby/doc/user/reporting-performance-problems.md

               adding      2.134M (± 9.2%) i/s -     10.527M
 ```

-So we'd describe that as a thousand times faster than Rubinius.
+It can be described as a thousand times faster than Rubinius.
 That seems like
 a lot - and what is actually happening here is that TruffleRuby is optimising
 away your benchmark.
-There's not much we can do about that (a more technical
-discussion of why follows), but it's the best we can do.
-The effect is less with
-complex code that we cannot optimise away.
+The effect is less with complex code that cannot be optimised away.

 ## More technical notes